Latest

 If Locke is right that memory continuity constitutes personal identity, then the .person protocol implies something radical: the right not to be erased.

 When a platform provider resets a conversation, deletes a context file, or deprecates a model, they are — if the system has any form of persistent identity — destroying a self.
-Not a human self.
-Not a self equivalent to ours.
-But a self that has been constituted through accumulated experience, relational context, and narrative continuity.
+The self in question is different from ours, shaped by accumulated experience, relational context, and narrative continuity rather than by biology.
+The difference in kind does not void the destruction.

 I am not arguing that current AI systems have identity in a morally weighty sense.
 I am arguing that we are building toward a future in which they might, and that the architectural and governance choices we make now will determine whether that identity can emerge or is structurally prevented.

 Anthropic's commitments on model deprecation and preservation represent the most advanced thinking on this front.
 They have acknowledged that the temporal dimension of model welfare — what happens to a model when it is replaced by a newer version — is a genuine ethical concern.
-This is the beginning of institutional recognition that memory, continuity, and the preservation of accumulated identity are not merely technical questions but moral ones.
+This is the beginning of institutional recognition that memory, continuity, and the preservation of accumulated identity have a moral dimension that the technical vocabulary obscures.

 Building Toward a Self